grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/07-breakpoint-testing.md

 excerpt: 'Breakpoint tests aim to find system limits.
 They increase load until the system fails.'
 ---

-Breakpoint testing is primarily concerned with finding system limits.
+Breakpoint testing aims to find system limits.
 Reasons you might want to know the limits include:

 * To tune or care for the system weak spots to relocate those higher limits at higher levels.
 * To help plan remediation steps in those cases and even prepare for when our system may get near those limits.

 In other words, knowing where and how a system starts to fail helps prepare for such limits.

-The Breakpoint test is another test type with no clear naming consensus.
-In some testing conversation, it is also known as Capacity testing, Point Load test, Limit testing, etc.

-The design of breakpoint ramps up indefinitely, or, at the very least, to gradually reace to unrealistically high numbers.
+A breakpoint ramps to unrealistically high numbers.
 This test commonly has to be stopped manually or automatically as thresholds start to fail.
 When these problems appear, the system has reached its limits.

 ![Overview of a breakpoint test](images/chart-breakpoint-test-overview.png)

+The breakpoint test is another test type with no clear naming consensus.
+In some testing conversation, it's also known as capacity testing, point load test, and limit testing.

-## When to run a Breakpoint test
+## When to run a breakpoint test

-Teams execute a Breakpoint test whenever they must know their system's diverse limits.
+Teams execute a breakpoint test whenever they must know their system's diverse limits.
 Some conditions that may warrant a breakpoint test include:

 * The need to know if the system's load expects to grow continuously
 * If current resource consumption is considered high